The official news service of the Seventh-day Adventist world church

 Today, experienced reporters and public relations professionals are needed to continue this legacy of communication in all administrative levels and regions of the Adventist world church.

-The Seventh-day Adventist Church is a global Protestant Christian denomination of nearly 17 million members.
+The Seventh-day Adventist Church is a global Protestant Christian denomination of 18 million members.
 More than one-third of its members live in Africa, while another one-third live in Central America and South America.
 The denomination officially launched in 1863 in the United States.

 Established in 1994, Adventist News Network is the official news agency of the Seventh-day Adventist Church.
 ANN provides content for publications and websites around the world.
 It is produced by the Communication department at the church's world headquarters in Silver Spring, Maryland, United States.